HaxeFoundation/hxnodejs/README.md

 Extern classes for Node.JS version **0.12.0**

+Haxe-generated API documentation is available at http://haxefoundation.github.io/hxnodejs/js/Node.html.

-Full documentation can be found in the **[Node.JS API Docs](http://nodejs.org/api/index.html)**.
+Original node.js documentation can be found at http://nodejs.org/api/index.html.

 ## Status

 This library is currently at **beta** stage, testing and contributions are welcome.
 See [current issues](https://github.com/HaxeFoundation/hxnodejs/issues) and [extern guidelines](https://github.com/HaxeFoundation/hxnodejs/blob/master/HOWTO.md).
 After it's finished, it will either be included in Haxe standard library or released as a separate haxelib.

-Requires latest GIT version of Haxe (builds available at http://builds.haxe.org/)
+Requires Haxe 3.2RC1 or later (builds available at http://builds.haxe.org/)

 | module            | status | comment                  |
 |-------------------|--------|--------------------------|